tramhao/termusic/README.md

 make install
 ```

-By default, termusic can display album covers in Kitty or iTerm2 (mac, not tested).
+By default, termusic can display album covers in Kitty or iTerm2.
 If you need album covers displayed on other terminals, you can enable the `sixel` protocol or use a ueberzug implementation(x11/xwayland only).

-To build with all backends and all cover protocols:
+To build all backends and all cover protocols and install them in your home:

 ```bash
 make full